 Since Green Street Stadium was constructed in 1949, Cistone Field, with its natural grass surface, has survived unpredictable northeast Ohio weather and a multitude of school and community events — about 70 to 80 a year.

 All stadium renovations were complete for our first home game of the 2005 football season.
-Here are some facts about our new stadium:
+Updates to the turf and surrounding areas of the stadium were made in the summer of 2015.
+Here are some facts about our stadium:

 Improved Usability And Durability

 A durable synthetic surface allows STVM to hold more events throughout the year, without sacrificing field conditions and risking injury to participants.
 This includes:

 - Regulation boys and girls soccer games and tournaments

 - Band shows and other non-athletic high school events

 - Boys and girls Lacrosse practices and games